kaiorosa1/100-days-of-code/r1-log.md

 I have finished the last project on the JS certification.
 I'm so happy I finally finished my second certification.
 Now I have the JavaScript Algorithms and Data Structures certification.
 I still have 4 certification to go!

+### R1D61

+I've worked on some BootStrap challenges.
+I'm very excited to learn about Front-End Libraries.
+I've solved one problem in the last FCC section.